warren-bank/node-request-cli/README.md

 "--level" <integer>
     Specify the maximum depth for recursion.
     Depth is counted as the number of "hops" from the original URL.
+    The default is 5, which is consistent with Wget.
     For example:
       --level 1
         will conditionally download